jpperret/python-planner/README.md

 ## TODO
 - If final row of mini calendar is all next month then drop row
 - Add Holidays
-- Toggle buttons for rows
+- Toggle buttons for rows?
-- Shade weekend background

 ## PDF Library